 - encouraging healthful practices, such as getting enough sleep and exercise and staying hydrated

-Oftentimes, 3-day gut resets involve adopting habits that are generally beneficial for human health.
-Eating a healthful, balanced diet and eliminating potentially harmful foods may help people feel better in a variety of ways.
+Often, 3-day gut resets involve adopting habits that are generally beneficial for human health.
+Eating a healthful, balanced diet and eliminating potentially harmful foods may help people feel better in various ways.

-However, scientists have not investigated whether a 3-day gut reset can permanently change a person’s microbiome or create lasting health improvements.
+However, further research is necessary to determine whether a 3-day gut reset can permanently change a person’s microbiome or create lasting health improvements.

-This suggests that a 3-day gut reset may positively influence the microbiome during the diet.
-For lasting benefits, however, it may be necessary to implement longer-term changes to diet and lifestyle.
+This suggests that although a 3-day gut reset may positively influence the microbiome during the diet, people should implement longer-term changes to diet and lifestyle for longer-lasting benefits.